Skip to content

 Other salts to consider

-Excellent choices just behind the top three.
+Excellent choices just behind the main picks.
 Note: Redmond is an alternative sea salt (not Celtic).

 More options for your pantry